Your child has the best Dad – Hands-down, right?

 While this may be true (it is in my house!), to make the day special and capture a moment in time make a handprint Father’s Day DIY card to surprise dad!

-This craft activity is fun with just enough messiness to get kids excited!
+This art activity is fun with just enough messiness to get kids excited!
 Stamping painted hands on paper, a bit of cutting and glueing, and then add a special message to tell him how much you love him.

 Your child’s small handprint with a heartfelt message may bring a small tear to dad’s eyes and make this the best Father’s Day ever!